1FIL0/Market-Engine-Shell-Network/README.md

 This repo contains various build systems and configurations for Market Engine, all done in BASH.
 In order to use this system, you must use either linux + bash or windows + MSYS2

 ## Notice
-Compiling this project on Windows is tricky and suffers from platform-specific bugs.
+Compiling this project on Windows is tricky and may suffer from platform-specific bugs.
 Advanced users can attempt compilation from source, but a pre-built installer is available at https://market-engine.xyz for a quick and stable setup.

 ## Base Setup